DrTimothyAldenDavis/GraphBLAS/README.md

 sparse matrix operations on a semiring.

 SuiteSparse:GraphBLAS is used heavily in production.
-It appears as the underlying graph engine in the RedisGraph database by Redis Labs, and as the built-in sparse matrix multiply in MATLAB R2021a, where `C=A*B` is now up to 30x faster than in prior versions of MATLAB (on my 20-core NVIDIA DGX Station).
+It appears as the underlying graph engine in the RedisGraph database by Redis, and as the built-in sparse matrix multiply in MATLAB R2021a, where `C=A*B` is now up to 30x faster than in prior versions of MATLAB (on my 20-core NVIDIA DGX Station).

-The development of this package is supported by NVIDIA (including the donation of the 20-core DGX Station), Redis Labs, MIT Lincoln Lab, Intel, IBM, and Julia Computing.
+The development of this package is supported by NVIDIA (including the donation of the 20-core DGX Station), Redis, MIT Lincoln Lab, Intel, IBM, and Julia Computing.

 See the user guide in `Doc/GraphBLAS_UserGuide.pdf` for documentation on the